wiicode/cybersecurity-framework/bronze-controls/designing-controls/identity-and-access-management.md

 - **passwords** – the most basic form of credentials, used to authenticate a user based on something they know - however if the password becomes known or is guessed by an attacker, then they can impersonate the legitimate user
 - **two-factor authentication** – the "second factor" in this context should add something you have to the something you know - the second factor could be a physical token or your phone (such as through an authentication app or an SMS message).
 Adding a second factor considerably increases the difficulty for an attacker to subvert authentication checks, though some actors have shown they are capable of subverting some two-factor techniques, such as SMS messages
 - **hardware-backed certificate authentication** – a cryptographic key and certificate stored in a hardware chip on a user's device (such as a Trusted Platform Module) or on a user's smart card - they can provide high confidence in the identity of a user or device if supported by other physical and technical controls.
-However, to gain this confidence, the end user device upon which the token is utilised must be trusted
+However, to gain this confidence, the end user device upon which the token is utilized must be trusted
 - **biometric** – the use of an aspect of the user's physiology to identify them, such as a finger print or facial recognition.These can be useful for reducing the password burden on users.

 Whilst they cannot be "shoulder surfed" by a nearby attacker, some forms are easier to spoof than others